GLOSSARY OF TERMS AND ACRONYMS

 AOT (Assisted Outreach Team): Established by Laura’s Law.
 If an individual meets certain eligibility requirements, a judge will compel compliance with outpatient treatment, preferably on a voluntary basis.

-Family Education resource Center (FERC): An agency operated by the Alameda County Mental Health association and funded through MHSA fund.
+Family Education Resource Center (FERC): An agency operated by the Alameda County Mental Health association and funded through MHSA funds.
 Its purpose is to provide support, education, and resources to families with a member who has a mental illness.

-FSP (Full Service Partnership): Wraparound case management services for clients who have been assessed and found to need that level of support.
+FSP (Full Service Partnership) / Assertive Community Treatment: Wraparound case management services for clients who have been assessed and found to need that level of support.

 IHOT (In Home Outreach Team): Offers short-term outreach and engagement with the goal of providing linkage to mental health services.